-- using the trunk lid release switch, - the trunk open request switch (if so equipped) is pushed, when the Intelligent Key is in range of the vehicle or - the HOLD button on the Intelligent Key is pressed.
+- using the trunk lid release switch. - the trunk open request switch is pressed, when the Intelligent Key is in range of the vehicle or - the HOLD button on the Intelligent Key is pushed.

 INTERIOR TRUNK LID RELEASE

 Closely supervise children when they are around cars to prevent them from playing and becoming locked in the trunk where they could be seriously injured.
 Keep the car locked, with the rear seatback and trunk lid securely latched when not in use, and prevent children's access to car keys.